 Ditto for drinking vodka, gin, tequila, and beer.

 My poached eggs look like galaxies.

 And sometimes nebulae.

 I usually drive really far to buy premade curry paste from this one Thai grocery store, rather than buy all of the ingredients needed to make my own curry paste, also sold at this one Thai grocery store.

 While I have made vegan, gluten-free meat substitutes and breads out of sheer curiosity and scientific pursuit, it was before everyone went vegan and gluten-free.
 I probably wouldn’t experiment again any time soon for fear of encouraging people.

-It makes me so happy when I come across a restaurant that still serves complimentary bread before a meal, but so sad when they serve a homemade spread or olive oil with fresh black pepper instead of plain salted butter.
-I love bread and butter.
+It makes me so happy when I come across a restaurant that still serves complimentary bread before a meal, but a little sad when they serve a homemade spread or olive oil with fresh black pepper instead of good old salty butter.

 I order mostly meat dishes at small plates restaurants even when they’re known for their vegetable dishes.